A problem-solution approach

 procedure of making adjustments in spite of interference

-Problem Solving Method In
+Problem Solving Method in teaching

 arrive at the solution.